mcarfagno/mpc_python/README.md

 2. MPC -> implementation and testing of various tweaks/improvements

-3. Obstacle Avoidance -> Using halfplane constrains to avaoid track collisions -> Sill work in progress
+3. Obstacle Avoidance -> Using halfplane constrains to avaoid track collisions -> Sill **work in progress**!

 <!--nobody cares about this
 ## About